Top 10 Best Seinen Manga to Read

 Preview :

-Berserk combines striking aesthetics with rare psychological depth: omnipresent violence serves as a backdrop for questions about survival, loyalty, and human nature.
-Kentaro Miura has created a rich universe, populated by charismatic characters and epic sequences whose atmosphere remains unrivaled.
-The intense bond between Guts and Griffith, one of his comrades in arms, serves as a narrative pivot: it reveals heroism, betrayal, and the limits of the thirst for power.
+Berserk combines a striking aesthetic with rare psychological depth: omnipresent violence serves as a backdrop to questions about survival, loyalty and human nature.
+Kentaro Miura knew how to create an abundant universe, populated by charismatic characters and epic sequences whose atmosphere remains unrivaled.
+The intense bond between Guts and Griffith, one of his comrades in arms, serves as a narrative pivot: it reveals heroism, betrayal and the limits of the thirst for power.

 Who should I recommend it to?

-For those looking for a dark, visceral, and adult story, where action and emotion combine to deliver a masterful tragedy.
-Be warned, however: the violence, sometimes extreme, may offend even the most sensitive readers.
+For those looking for an adult, dark and visceral story, where action and emotion combine to deliver a masterful tragedy.
+Be careful, however: the violence, sometimes extreme, may offend the most sensitive readers.

 2. Monster: The Reference Psychological Thriller